bitmovin/bitmovin-player-android-samples/README.md

 ## Using The Bitmovin Player Android SDK
 When you want to develop an own Android application using the Bitmovin Player Android SDK follow these steps:

 1. Add a link to our release repository to your applications `build.gradle` file.
+In addition to that, the google maven repository must be added.

         allprojects {
             repositories {
                 jcenter()
+                google()

                 maven {
                     url 'http://bitmovin.bintray.com/maven'
                 }